PavithPriyadharsan/React-todo-list/react-project/README.md

+**To-do list using simple React.js**

+This is a simple To-do list made using basic React.js and with some functionalities including:
+- Adding a schedule
+- Marked as completed, after completing a schedule, and
+- Deleting a schedule.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.